Love means serving others

 Why Relationships Matter To Me: At Grace relationships matter a lot, because we know that God wired us to be in relationship.
 Even closet introverts, like me, cannot thrive emotionally and spiritually outside of relationship — with God and with others.
 At Grace, we experience how real growth comes from a personal relationship with God as well as relationships with others who also want to become fully devoted followers of Christ.
 When we prioritize relationships we prioritize people, just as Jesus did.
 Email: [email protected]

 Brian Brinkley, Youth and Young Adults Pastor: Brian is originally from Dallas, Texas, but has spent most of his life here in Tucson.
-He graduated from the University of Arizona with a degree in Religious Studies and has completed his coursework for his Master’s Degree in Theology from Fuller Theological Seminary.
+He graduated from the University of Arizona with a degree in Religious Studies and has his Master’s Degree in Theology from Fuller Theological Seminary.
 Brian has three children who attend Grace, where he enjoys building relationships with students and their parents to develop life-long disciples of Christ.
 Brian loves college sports and is a huge fan of the Arizona Wildcats!

 Why Relationships Matter To Me: Relationships matter because they point us towards Jesus.
 Through living life together, we become the very hands and feet of Jesus to our community.
 Building relationships with students, their parents, and our surrounding community is a foundational element of how I live out my faith.
 Email: [email protected]

 Sue Montanez, Connections Director: Originally from the Bay area in California, Sue moved first to Evergreen, Colorado, and then to Tucson in 2006.
 She’s been at Grace since early 2013 and is delighted to serve as the Connections Director, helping people at Grace get connected into the life of the church, whether they’re new to Grace or have been coming for a while.
 Sue is a lucky mom and “gwamma” who loves boating, cooking, reading, her family, and Jesus!